 I hope you are not one of those people!
 When reading this article, we want to inspire a conviction that the power to bring about change is yours, through actions as simple as replacing light bulbs, adjusting the thermostat, carrying your own shopping bag and the way you choose to clean your home.
 Green cleaning, using environmentally safe cleaning products, is to protect health without harming the environment.

-– Clear a clogged drain: Mix ½ cup of baking soda with ½ cup of white vinegar (careful as when you add the vinegar, it may bubble over).
-Pour down drain followed by 2 cups of boiling water.
+- Clear a clogged drain: Mix ½ cup of baking soda with ½ cup of white vinegar (careful as when you add the vinegar, it may bubble over).
+Pour down the drain followed by 2 cups of boiling water.

 - Deodorize your carpet or rug: Lightly sprinkle baking soda over your carpet.
 Let it settle for ½ an hour and then vacuum.

 - Deodorize your dishwasher: Simply sprinkle ½ cup of baking soda on the bottom of your dishwasher before running a cycle.

 - Deodorize your fridge: Place an open box in your fridge overnight and this will absorb the odours.

 The antibacterial and antimicrobial ‘cleaners’ that many people think are necessary, especially during this H1N1 / Coronavirus outbreak, don’t clean hands better than soap and water, and also add to the risk of breeding “super germs” bacteria that survive the chemical onslaught and have resistant offspring.

 Take the stress of housework and choosing Eco-friendly brands away and leave yourself time for the more important things in life, by having a regular visit from Green Cleaners’ professional staff.